-Using a rubber spatula, like this inexpensive one from Target, to scrape solids off the diaper is also an option.
+Using a rubber spatula, like this silicone one from Amazon, to scrape solids off the diaper is also an option.
 Scraping the waste off the diaper can be inconvenient as it can push the waste into the fabric (especially with loose stools), and you will have to clean the spatula itself afterward.

 Removing Poop With Water

 Using water to get the poop off your diapers is both effective and less icky.
 The most basic way to do this is to literally dunk the dirty diaper into the toilet and swoosh it around (dunk and swoosh).
 While this definitely works, it’s not always the most effective, and dunking an absorbant diaper into a ton of water leaves you with a completely soaked diaper that you’ll need to let drain off before you can take it away from the toilet.

 5. Peri Bottle Sprayer